 And I’d just melt like heated butter.

 When Sid sat on my chest to nick my sweets,

 When Sid threw stones in my direction,

-I saw every move as a mark of affection.
+I saw every bruise as a mark of affection.

 As Sid kicked the ball past me, I’d freeze,

 As I stood there in goal transfixed by her knees!

 Sid… with the crooked toothy smile,